spacewired/spacewired.github.io/_posts/2019-04-10-a-black-holes-close-up.md

 Chile and Antarctica.

 The image released today is that of the black hole at the heart of the distant galaxy Messier 87.
-While the EHT has been focused in capturing an image of the black hole at the center of our galaxy as well, the much larger size of the black hole in the Virgo galaxy and the location of it in respect to our current location in our own galaxy, made the Messier 87 black hole, "easier" to capture.
+While the EHT has been focused on capturing an image of the black hole at the center of our galaxy as well, the picture released was that of the black hole at the center of Messier 87.
+Messier 87's much larger size and tit's current location from our perspective, made it's black hole "easier" to capture.

 ![A black hole](/assets/img/BLACKHOLE/blackhole.jpg)<sub><sup>Figure 1: Image released at NSF conference by the EHT team.</sup></sub>